AppScreenShots

 3. The Social Proof Shot

 Lead with ratings, testimonials, or user counts.
 Social proof reduces perceived risk and builds instant trust.
+A single screenshot showing "4.9 stars · 50,000 ratings" can be more convincing than five screenshots of your UI.

-Best for: New apps building credibility.
+Best for: New apps building credibility, apps in competitive categories.

 4. The Before/After Split

 A dramatic visual comparison showing life without your app versus life with it.
 Use contrasting colors to emphasize transformation.
+This template works exceptionally well when the "after" state is visually striking — a clean budget dashboard, a transformed photo, a completed workout streak.

 Best for: Photo editing, fitness, finance, and design apps.